juanbkm/donor2019/content/partners/others/jp-morgan-chase-foundation.md

 partner_logo:
 draft: false
 ---
+<i>2019 Project-Specific Cofinancing</i>
+$1.3 million grant for 1 technical assistance

 <a href="https://www.jpmorgan.com">J.P.
 Morgan</a>’s Corporate & Investment Bank is a global leader across banking, markets, and investor services.
 The world’s most important corporations, governments, and institutions entrust J.P.
 Morgan with their business in more than 100 countries.
-With US$22.1 trillion of assets under custody and US$404.9 billion in deposits, the Corporate & Investment Bank provides strategic advice, raises capital, manages risk, and extends liquidity in markets around the world.
+With $22.1 trillion of assets under custody and $404.9 billion in deposits, the Corporate & Investment Bank provides strategic advice, raises capital, manages risk, and extends liquidity in markets around the world.

 In 2018, J.P.
-Morgan Chase contributed US$1.29 million to ADB’s <a href="https://www.adb.org/projects/52214-001/main">Regional: Promoting Transformative Gender Equality Agenda in Asia and the Pacific</a> project.
+Morgan Chase contributed US$1.3 million to ADB’s <a href="https://www.adb.org/projects/52214-001/main">Regional: Promoting Transformative Gender Equality Agenda in Asia and the Pacific</a> project.

 ##### _1 January 2014–31 December 2019_ Cofinancing with JP Morgan Chase Foundation